baraverkstad/rapidcontext/README.md

 </repositories>
 ```

-The add a dependency for the API version to use:
+Then add a dependency for the API version to use:

 ```xml
 <dependency>